Bambu Lab A1 Pen Plotter Setup Guide

 Copy the G-code file to your A1 using an SD card.

-• Ensure the design fits within your paper boundaries
+- Confirm the design fits within your paper boundaries on the A1

 Dry Run Steps: